peterkuma/ds-format/README.md

-# ds-python
+# ds-format

-ds-python is a Python implementation of a dataset format *DS* for storing data along with metadata, similar to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) and [HDF](https://www.hdfgroup.org).
+ds-format is a Python implementation of a dataset format *DS* for storing data along with metadata, similar to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) and [HDF](https://www.hdfgroup.org).
 DS is based on [JSON](https://json.org/)-like data structures common in